wp-plugins/wp-symposium-pro/readme.txt

 License: GPLv2 or later
 Stable tag: 0.56.2

-Create your own social network!
+Create your own social network in WordPress!

 == Description ==